rohitkadhe/uofc_empty_course_seats_finder/README.md

 # Uofc Empty Course Seats Notifier

-- Objective of this project automate the process of checking if a course at uofc has empty seats
+- Objective of this project automate the process of checking if ccourses at uofc have empty seats

 ## Running the project